 --output_labels is the name of the labels (cats_labels.txt)

---image_dir is the position where the images
+--image_dir is the position where the images are stored to train the model

 --bottleneck_dir is where the bottleneck will be created